Try Free — No Card Needed

 Mineral wool insulation fitted between studs before the second face of plasterboard goes on — essential for acoustic performance between rooms.

 Where fire separation is required — between flats or between a house and attached garage, for example — specify fire-rated board (30-minute or 60-minute resistance as required) and acoustic insulation.
 Fire-rated board carries a significant price premium and must be specified correctly.
+Refer to Approved Document B (Fire Safety) for the relevant fire resistance performance requirements.

 Door Openings and Lintels